Homemade Strawberry Frozen Yogurt

 From smoothies, to soups, to dips, to nut milks and nut butters I pretty much use my Vitamix for everything.
 It’s been a wise investment because it’s one machine that can do oh, so many things.
 And that means less appliances and less clutter in the kitchen (which makes my minimalist brain happy).

 Did I also mention it can do desserts?
 It can.
 And fast.
-Like today’s super easy frozen yogurt recipe.
+Like today’s super easy homemade frozen yogurt recipe.

 How To Make Frozen Yogurt (without an Ice Cream Machine)

 To make homemade strawberry frozen yogurt just add one cup of yogurt, one pound of frozen strawberries and a little honey or maple syrup to your Vitamix.
 Then, blend on high and use the tamper to push the frozen berries into the blade.
 In 30 seconds, you’re done.
 Yes, it really is that easy.

 The frozen yogurt will be the consistency of soft serve at this point or the typical “fro yo” and if you like it soft then eat it right away.
 But if you’d like to firm it up a little, just add it to a storage container and freeze for an hour or two.

 Is Frozen Yogurt Healthy?